 - Cook ground meat with an internal temperature of 165°F and whole steak to a range of 145°F.

 Is Bison Better for You Than Beef?

-Yes, bison is better for you than beef since it is lower in calories and saturated fat than beef.
+Yes, bison is better for you than beef since it has fewer calories and saturated fat.

 What Animal Is Bison Meat?

 Bison meat is obtained from bison, often called buffalo or North American bison.

 Yes, bison tastes like beef; however, it has a mildly sweet undertone that distinguishes it.